 The Embassy of Brazil in London provides information on the evolving Brazilian economy.
 The site offers in-depth information regarding trade, foreign policies, tourism, and culture.

 This publication of Enterprise Ireland, Exporting to Brazil, provides information on the investment climate, company structures, imports and exports, taxation, real estate, and free zones in Brazil.
 Opens in PDF.

 The module on Brazil provides information on: the potential for doing business here; cultural practices; tips, tools, and information about typical practices in daily business; the state of logistics and transportation; current political and social issues facing the country; and important business factors that directly affect costs of doing business, including the labor force and taxes.
 Included is also a case study on the Amazon rainforest.

 Executive Briefing: Brazil, Russia, India, and China form the so-called BRIC countries.
 This article summarizes the basics of the BRIC countries, including the impact on the BRIC’s by the world economy, organizing by the BRIC countries, economic and population changes in the BRIC countries, key strengths and weaknesses of the BRIC countries, and key issues for countries and firms to consider when doing business with the BRIC countries.
 Opens in PDF.

 This is the official website of Brazil's Ministry of Foreign Affairs.
 It provides information on subjects related to Brazil's foreign policy, such as bilateral relations, Mercosur, and international relations.
 The site also contains information regarding Brazil's economy, industries, culture, social policy, and environment.

 The Brazilian Norwegian Chamber of Commerce (BNCC) is an organization designed to promote business activities between Brazil and Norway.
-A calendar containing information about future BNCC events is provided on the site as well as news regarding Brazil and Norway.
+A calendar containing information about future BNCC events and news regarding Brazil and Norway is provided on the site.